 With both sides defending valiantly, Berbatov almost doubled his side’s lead with a moment of brilliance just before the interval.

-West Ham upped the tempo after the break as it peppered the Fulham penalty area with balls into the box, and it was soon back on level terms.
+West Ham upped the tempo after the break as they peppered the Fulham penalty area with balls into the box, and they were soon back on level terms.

-Shaping up to cross a free kick into the box, Mark Noble played a quick through ball forward to Nolan, allowing the West Ham captain to unleash a thunderous first time effort at goal, which sailed through Mark Schwarzer’s legs into the bottom corner.
+Shaping up to send a free kick into the box, Mark Noble played a quick through ball forward to Nolan, allowing the West Ham captain to unleash a thunderous first-time effort at goal, which sailed through Mark Schwarzer’s legs into the bottom corner.

-The Hammers were back on level terms for just a minute however, as Rodallega soon restored the Cottagers’ lead.
+The Hammers’s were back on level terms for just a minute however, as Rodallega soon restored the Cottagers’ lead.

-Duff turned provider once again, as his cross from the left found the Columbian, who out-jumped three West Ham defenders to head home from close range.
+Duff turned provider once again, as his delivery from the left found the Columbian, who out-jumped three West Ham defenders to head home from close range.

-Despite restoring its lead, Fulham continued to look rattled in attack, as West Ham pressed forward searching for another equalizer.
+Despite restoring their lead, Fulham continued to look rattled in attack, as West Ham pressed forward searching for another equaliser.